Author Archives: Lewitwer

 The Circus Revolution: Make Resolutions That Will Actually Stick!

 happy-new-yearThose of you who have known and trained with me for years know that, after a series of small but annoying injuries, I pretty much stopped training.
 Everything.
 No silks, no wheel, no workouts, nothing.
 Cue inertia.
 The longer I went without training, the harder everything became.
 The harder everything became, the less I wanted to train….
 Cue depression.
-Cue weight gain.
 Cue muscle loss.
 Cue Ben & Jerry’s (shut up, feelings!).
 Oh, there was lots of Ben & Jerry’s.

 My wake-up call came when, at a recent gig, I audibly grunted when inverting at the end of my act.
 Thank God the music was loud, ya’ll, because it was NOT ladylike or glamorous.
 For the first time, my “easy version” of my act was hard.
 Not just hard – hard.
 Now, I have two choices: roll over and say die, or fight the good fight (guess which one I’m choosing?).
 The road is long and Game of Thrones-y, and I see tears and wailing in my near future, but I’m not ready to retire, so there we are!